 In this blog, I’ll show you how to create a dynamic stock quote app in Power BI.
 This interesting technique came out from a post in the Enterprise DNA forum.
+You may watch the full video of this tutorial at the bottom of this blog.

 The member wanted to know how we go about starting with online data and pulling that into Power BI and then analyzing it from there instead of starting with what we typically do, which is an Excel file or a CSB file.